avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 EDNOTE7: The difficulty here will be non-uniform adoption: there are many many many email clients in the world at varying levels of maturity and maintenance.
 It is expected that some email clients will support PQ algorithms quickly while others may take more time or never adopt them fully.
 Suggestion to IETF: Study be put into RFC5652 the Cryptographic Message Syntax into signing messages with multiple signatures in a way that un-supported signatures will be ignored (likely this already "just works").
 Email encryption probably requires either a flag day (you simply cannot encrypt a message for a recipient if you do not understand their PQ certificate)

-### Category
-TBD

 ### Suitable migration mechanisms
 TBD

 ## Additional use cases

-EDNOTE8: The use cases in section 2.1.x do not actually mention post-quantum, but you do a little bit in 2.2.
-I was expecting at least some analysis of whether the use case will present particular challenges to adoption of post-quantum.
-This, I think, is where the interesting discussion will happen.
-AV: as discussed in our call the plan, for the time being, is to defer these discussions to a follow up document to avoid tackling too much content at once.

 EDNOTE9: TO-DOs: